hzhu/sol-swap/README.md

 [x] selecting the same opposite token should flip the trade direction [ ] add 🔍 and chevron svg icon
-[ ] token search trigger should have all button states [ ] broken image should have a fallback
+[ ] token search trigger should have all button states [ ] add pending state to balance fetch so doesn't flash 0 [ ] broken image should have a fallback
 [x] only show insufficient balance message is wallet is connected [ ] max button populates the sell input